 The Company entered into an exclusive licensing agreement with Texas A&M University System (College Station, TX) ("Texas A&M") in December 2011 for access to new homologs of the lantibiotic MU1140 and other lantibiotics with improved pharmacological properties and structural features.
 The Company has ongoing obligations and commitments with respect to the MU1140 License.
-In the years ended December 31, 2014 and 2013 the Company paid Texas A&M \$-0- and \$-0- respectively, in connection with the Texas A&M license.
+In the years ended December 31, 2015 and 2014 the Company paid Texas A&M \$15,000 and \$-0- respectively, in connection with the Texas A&M license.
 These novel antibiotics may be useful to treat or prevent colonization and/or infections by one or more types of bacteria.
 The structural changes available to us from this license agreement may improve the bioactivity of MU1140.
 Under the terms of the Texas A&M license agreement, we filed two patent applications with the US Patent Office to secure the intellectual property related to these new lantibiotic homologs on February 27, 2012, entitled "Variants of the Lantibiotic MU1140 and Other Lantibiotics with Improved Pharmacological Properties and Structural Features" and "Replacement Therapy for Dental Carries."
-The Company has agreed to indemnify and hold the Texas A&M harmless from any damages caused as a result of alleged infringement of a third party's intellectual property rights or as a result the production, manufacture, sale, use, lease, consumption or advertisement of the product.
-See Note 13 - Commitments and Contingencies.
+On July 11, 2012 the Texas A&M license agreement was amended to add references to replacement therapy in the defined terms "Licensed Technology" and "Patent Rights".
+All other terms of the Texas A&M license agreement remain unchanged.